UPCOMING EVENTS

 In 1859, John Brown gathered a small force and attacked the United States arsenal at Harpers Ferry, Virginia to obtain thousands of weapons, which he planned to distribute to the slaves to free themselves.
 The plan failed catastrophically, with most of Brown’s force either dead or captured in less than two days.
 This game is set at a fictitious conference, called to debate whether John Brown should be executed.
 Most importantly, this game engages students with the nation’s gravest existential crisis, revolving around the place of slavery in America’s future.

-19th Century North America Short Game
+10-4o Students 19th Century North America

-JUMONVILLE
+THE JUMONVILLE INCIDENT

-18th Century North America Short Game
+18-25 Students 18th Century North America

 NORTH KOREAN HUNGER GAMES